ZarehD/AspNetStatic/Readme.md

 But wait, there's more!

 AspNetStatic can also be used in a mixed mode configuration where some of the pages in your site are static html files (generated with the same \_layout & page layers that define the look & feel of the rest of your site), while others remain dynamically generated per request.
-See _Partial Static Site_ under _Senarios_ section below.
+See _Partial Static Site_ under _Scenarios_ section below.

 ### No Frameworks.
 No Engines.
 No Opinions!

+Build your ASP.NET site the way you've always done.
+AspNetStatic doesn't have any opinions about how you should build your site.
 AspNetStatic is not a framework.
 It's not a CMS.
 There's no blog engine.
 It has no templating system.
-AspNetStatic does just one thing (well, two, if you count the fallback middleware): create static HTML files for selected routes in your ASP.NET Core app.
+AspNetStatic does just one thing (well, two, if you count the fallback middleware): create static files for selected routes in your ASP.NET Core app.
 That means you can use whatever framework, component, or package (or architectural style) you want in your app.
 Want to use a blog engine like BlogEngine.NET?
 No problem.
 Want to use a CMS like Orchard or Umbraco?
 No problem.
 Want to create a documentation site that uses a markdown processor to render page content?
 No problem!
 AspNetStatic doesn't care; it will create optimized static files no matter how the content is produced.

 <br/>